nataliebeat/gitplot/README.md

 # Gitsome

-A tool for comparing the histories between Git repos.
+A tool for comparing the histories of multiple Git repos.